jgazeau/shadocs/exampleSite/content/english/markdown/blockquote.md

 {{< /md >}}|

 {{< alert type="warning" >}}
-Warning, some markdown elements may not work in blockquotes.
+Warning, some markdown notations may not work in blockquotes.
 {{< /alert >}}